Ramblurr/chef-solo-electrum/README.md

     export HOST=electrum

-Update files:

-    ./go_files.sh

-Bootstrap the node:

-    ./go_bootstrap.sh

 Run Chef in the _solo_ mode:

-    ./go_chef.sh
+    ./go_vagrant.sh

 Electrum should be installed on your node.
-To develop+debug, edit files, then repeat update/bootstrap/run chef

 ## Deploy to EC2